vmware-archive/kube-prod-runtime/docs/kubeapps-on-bkpr.md

 _Please replace the placeholder string `[YOUR-BKPR-ZONE]` in the above command with the DNS zone configured while setting up BKPR in you Kubernetes cluster._

-However, if you not would like the dashboard to be accessible externally over the Internet, please disable the Ingress support while installing the chart and follow the post-install instructions to access the dashboard using a proxy connection to the cluster.
+Kubeapps requires users to login before making requests.
+However, if you would not like the dashboard to be accessible externally over the Internet, please disable the Ingress support while installing the chart.
+If Ingress is disabled, you need to follow the Kubeapps post-install instructions to access the dashboard using a proxy connection to the cluster.

 The chart parameter `mongodb.metrics.enabled=true` in the above command, enables the Prometheus exporter for MongoDB in the Kubeapps chart.